 If you currently hold several consents for lake structures in the same location, you can take this opportunity to condense them into a single consent.
 On the application form please identify which structures you wish to condense into the one consent.

-Where applicants have a share (1/2,1/4 etc) in a lake structure they will be required to nominate a contact person and then communicate correspondence with the other parties who hold other share/s in the structure.
+Where applicants have a share (for example, half or a quarter) in a lake structure, they will be required to nominate a contact person and share correspondence with the structure’s other consent holders or owners.
 They will also be required to manage payment for the costs associated with the administration, monitoring and supervision of the consent.

 Unconsented existing retaining and protection walls

 If you are applying for a new consent for your existing retaining and/or protection wall, as part of the replacement consent process, like any new application you will need an engineering report under taken by a CPEng (Chartered Professional Engineer).
-This report must include dimensions, materials, a structural assessment and cover any effect to the environment.
+This report must include dimensions, materials, a structural assessment and cover any environmental effects.